Philippine journalist convicted of libel, given 6-year term

 Ressa, who has worked for CNN and was one of Time magazine's Persons of the Year in 2018, has accused the government of abusing its power and of using the law to muzzle dissent.

-Many news outlets in the Philippines and beyond have criticized Duterte's policies, including his signature anti-drug campaign that has left thousands of mostly poor drug suspects dead.
+Many news outlets in the Philippines and beyond have criticized Duterte's policies, including his anti-drug campaign that has left thousands of mostly poor suspects dead.

-Duterte has openly lambasted journalists and news sites who report critically about him.

-He has openly lashed out against the owner of the Philippine Daily Inquirer, a leading daily.

 The shutdown has been criticized as it cut off a major source of information on the COVID-19 pandemic in a Southeast Asian hot spot of the disease.